quachrich/BeaconProject/README.md

 ```
 ## Updating Chromedriver

-The `update_drivers.update_driver` function allows you to download and update the chromedriver for different platforms.
+The `update_driver` function allows you to automatically download the most recent version of the chromedriver for an input Operating System.

 ### Platforms
 The available platforms are:
 - `linux64`
 - `mac-arm64`